AntonioMcCarthy/base-checkin-streak/README.md

 - Update this README when setup or usage steps become clearer.
 - Add documentation for required environment variables if they are introduced.
 - Include examples when adding new features.
+- Prefer clear naming for files, functions, and configuration.
+- Keep generated files out of version control when appropriate.

+## Suggested Project Documentation

+As the project evolves, consider documenting: